32 Different Types of Moths in Minnesota

 4. Adjutant Wainscot Moth

 The Adjutant Wainscot Moth (Leucania adjuta) is a species of the Noctuidae family of moths.
-Its wingspan ranges between 25 and 33 millimeters and is typically brownish in color, marked with three or four dark-brown crosslines bordered and outlined by white and faint wavy markings across its wings.
+Its wingspan ranges between 25 and 33 millimeters and is typically brownish, marked with three or four dark-brown crosslines bordered and outlined by white and faint wavy markings across its wings.

 The species is known for being able to fly during both day and night, something rare among moths due to their strong attraction to light sources at night that usually causes them to fly into surfaces such as walls and windows if faced with artificial lighting.
 This species is characterized by its singularly fast flapping wings, which often surpass other noctuid moths.
 Furthermore, the larval stage of the Adjutant Wainscot Moth has an unusually long duration in comparison to most other Lepidoptera species; individuals may take up to six months before they mature into adults.